-If you need a single answer: Gemini 2.5 Pro wins raw window size at 2M tokens, Claude Opus 4.7 wins retrieval accuracy at depth, GPT-5 is the safe middle, and o3 is the wrong tool for raw long-context work but uniquely strong at reasoning over moderately long inputs.
-The right pick depends on which capability dimension matters most for your workload — whether that is fitting an entire codebase in one shot, citing the right paragraph from page 800 of a contract, or running a tight reasoning chain across a 150k-token research bundle.
+If you need a single answer: at 1M tokens the leaders no longer separate on raw window size.
+Gemini 3.1 Pro wins reasoning over large inputs and brings native multimodality, Claude Opus 4.8 wins retrieval accuracy at depth and citation discipline, GPT-5.5 owns deep reasoning over moderately long inputs at high reasoning effort (within a smaller 400K window), and DeepSeek V4 is the cost-effective 1M option.
+The right pick depends on which capability dimension matters most for your workload — whether that is reasoning over a giant text-plus-media corpus, citing the right paragraph from page 800 of a contract, or running a tight reasoning chain across a 150k-token research bundle.
 This post breaks down all four models across six capability dimensions, then gives sub-segment-specific picks.

 4